tutek1/DTLabs/07_Animation&Physics/lab07.md

 The bones work in the same way as the nodes in a **hierarchy**.
 By transforming the parent bone, all the child bones are also transformed in the same way.
 An example can be seen in the GIF below, where rotating the `LegBone` also rotates the `FootBone`.

 ### Step 2: Weight Painting
-Next, you need to define which vertices react to which bones of the model, and how strongly they react to them.
-This is done with the process of **Weight Painting**, where you automatically or manually paint each vertex ranging from **blue** (no influence) to **red** (maximum influence) for each bone.
+Next, you need to define which vertices react to which bones of the model, and how strongly they respond to their transforms.
+Defining it is done using the process of **Weight Painting**, where you automatically or manually paint each vertex ranging from **blue** (no influence) to **red** (maximum influence) for each bone.

 Here you can see the weight painting of the right leg and foot of the player: